electron/electron/docs/api/utility-process.md

 Returns:

-* `code` number - Contains the exit code for the process obtained from waitpid on POSIX, or GetExitCodeProcess on windows.
+* `code` number - Contains the exit code for the process obtained from waitpid on POSIX, or GetExitCodeProcess on Windows.

 Emitted after the child process ends.